bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 Many, but not all, document types will trigger the need shown in the flow labeled (4) for the receiver trading partner to return to the sender a status of the document that was received when the receiver was acting as Corner 4.
 To do so, the receiver now acts as the new Corner 1 in the flow labeled (4), sending the document status in a private format to their access point now acting as the new Corner 2.
 In the flow labeled (5) the new Corner 2 sends the document status information wrapped in UBL syntax to the original sender’s access point now acting as the new Corner 3.
 In the two flows labeled (6) the new Corner 3 either (a) returns a failure message back to the new Corner 2 due to a failure interpreting the UBL syntax or violating the BPC data integrity constraints, or (b) passes the semantic content found in the UBL syntax to the original sender acting as the new Corner 4 wrapped using whatever format is compatible with Corner 4’s business system and Corner 4 agrees to use.

+## Process definitions

+At this time there are only two process definitions, each with an associated semantic library data model.

+The "Core" process definition and data model is documented in the BPC process definition document the simple process of Corner 1 sending an Invoice to Corner 2, having Corner 2 translate it (if necessary) to BPC UBL.
+Corner 2 sends the BPC UBL to Corner 3.
+Corner 3 either responds to Corner 2 with a rejection indicated in an Application Response document, or it sends the content of the BPC UBL invoice to Corner 4 in a format suitable for Corner 4.
+Corner 4 can respond with an Invoice Response document structured as a BPC UBL Document Status document.
+Corner 1 may then send a Credit Note document to Corner 2 to send on through Corner 3 to Corner 4.

+In the future there will be other process definitions.
+At this time, the collection of semantic library work accumulated from the past years in the Semantic Group is given the generic name "P" until the committee formalizes other processes, gives each process a unique abbreviation, and determines the differences in the data model between the core and itself.
+At this time it is not expected there will be any processes that simply reuse the core semantic library data model, which is to say, a new process can be defined only when its data model differs from the core data model.

 ## Subset constraints XSD schema

 The semantics spreadsheet produces a genericode input file that is used indirectly to a schema subsetting process to create the XSD schemas according to the subset specification for each of the identified business processes.